 Dark red hair is one of the most popular fashion colors this year.
 Bolder and edgier than the common red – this shade takes on a lot of forms.
-Chestnut, auburn, burgundy, and wine red are only a few of the fan-favorites!
+What is dark red hair called?
+These are the deeper tones and hues of a wide red spectrum.
+Chestnut, auburn, burgundy, and wine red are only a few of the fan favorites!

 What You Should Know When Choosing a Dark Red Hair Color 👇